Copula Conformal Prediction for Multi-step Time Series Forecasting: Experiments

 \subsection{Synthetic Datasets}

 We first test the effectiveness of our models on two synthetic spatiotemporal datasets - interacting particle systems \citep{nridataset}, and drone trajectory following simulated with PythonRobotics \citep{pythonrobotics}.
 For particle simulation, we predict $\mathbf{y}_{t+1:t+h}$ where $t=35$, $h=25$ and $y_t \in \mathbb{R}^2$; for drone simulation $t=60$, $h=10$, and $y_t \in \mathbb{R}^3$.
 To add randomness to the tasks, we added Gaussian noise of $\sigma = .01$ and $.05$ to the dynamics of particle simulation and $\sigma = .02$ to drone dynamics.
 We generate 5000 samples for each dataset, and split the data by 45/45/10 for train, calibration, and test, respectively.
+For baselines that does not require calibration, the calibration split is used for training the model.
 Please see Appendix C.1 for forecaster model details.

 We visualize the calibration and efficiency of the methods in \autoref{fig:synthetic} for confidence levels $1-\alpha = 0.5$ to $0.95$.
 We can see that Copula-RNN, the red lines, are more calibrated and efficient compared to other baseline methods, especially when the confidence level is high ($90\%$ and $95\%$).
 We can see that for harder tasks (particle $ \sigma = 0.05$, and drone trajectory prediction), MC-Dropout is overconfident, whereas BJ-RNN and CF-RNN produce very large (hence inefficient) confidence regions.
 This behavior of CF-RNN is expected because they apply Bonferroni correction to account for joint prediction for multiple time steps, which is an upper bound of copula functions.
 Numerical results for confidence level $90\%$ are presented in Table \ref{tab:baselines_new}.
 A qualitative comparison of confidence regions for drone simulation can be found in Figure \ref{fig:drone} in Appendix \ref{app:results}.